Yosemite has been a

 Read about Glacier Point here.

 In October of 2010, Abi and I were on a brief road trip to Las Vegas (to visit family) and we decided to take a different route home.
-We discovered Tioga Pass (Hwy 120 – the eastern entrance to Yosemite) was open and there was no hesitation, it was another first for us.
-Although, I’m pretty sure as a little girl I made the trip with my parents, but since I don’t really remember it, I decided to count it as a first.
+We discovered Tioga Pass (Hwy 120 – the eastern entrance to Yosemite) was open and there was no hesitation.
+It was another first for us.
+Although, I’m pretty sure as a little girl I made the trip with my parents.
+Since I don’t really remember it, I decided to count it as a first.
 It did not disappoint.